subquery/subql/docs/indexing_query.md

 - [Postgres](https://www.postgresql.org/) database 12 or higher.
 As after [SubQuery node](#start-a-local-subquery-node) indexing the blockchain, extracted data need to store in in an external database instance.

-- [Hasura](https://hasura.io/) provide an instant, realtime GraphQL APIs over the Postgres.
-It will meet the current demands of interacting with stored chain data in database.

 ## Start a local SubQuery node
 SubQuery node is an implementation that extract substrate-based blockchain data which designated from a SubQuery project, and update it into a Postgres database.